RonenNess/ExpiredStorage/README.md

 // get list of keys (if includeExpired is true, will include expired keys that were not yet deleted) var keys = expiredStorage.keys(includeExpired);

+// will return a dictionary with value, time left, and if expired, without removing the item (even if expired). var data = expiredStorage.peek("test");
 ```

 Plus, you can update item expiration time without changing its content: